chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 an associative operation, and therefore lists with `@` form a Semigroup.

 Moreover, empty list `[]` satisfies the _identity_ properties in relation to `@`.
-Therefore lists also form a Monoid.
+Therefore lists with `@` also form a Monoid.

 We also have a function to convert the contents of the file into a list of key-value pairs:

 ```ocaml
 val parse : string -> key_val list